Nail Gun for Roofing

 As you might expect, there have been vast improvements in roofing nail guns.
 This past summer, I had the pleasure of working with a Paslode impulse roofing nailer that drove thousands of nails into my shed roof with not one misfire.
 Each nail was driven perfectly so the underside of the nail head was snug against the top surface of the shingle.

 The particular gun I used did not require an air hose or a noisy air compressor on the ground.
-My tool had a small lithium-ion rechargeable battery and a tiny canister of propane gas that powered the tool.
-Inside the tool was a small internal combustion engine that produced the instant burst of power to drive each nail.
+My roofing nail gun had a small lithium-ion rechargeable battery and a tiny canister of propane gas that powered the tool.
+Inside the nail gun was a small internal combustion engine that produced the instant burst of power to drive each roofing nail.